SystemsApproach/private5g/core.rst

 3GPP-defined inter-component interfaces.
-These include an over-the-air interface between base stations and UEs (*NR Uu*), control interfaces between the Core and both UEs and base stations (*N1* and *N2*, respectfully), a user plane interface between the Core and base stations (*N3*), and a data plane interface between the Core and the backbone network (*N6*).
+These include an over-the-air interface between base stations and UEs (*NR Uu*), control interfaces between the Core and both UEs and base stations (*N1* and *N2*, respectively), a user plane interface between the Core and base stations (*N3*), and a data plane interface between the Core and the backbone network (*N6*).

-The schematic also shows interfaces between the individual microservices that make up the Core's Control Plane; for example, *Nudm* is the interface the UDM microservice.
+The schematic also shows interfaces between the individual microservices that make up the Core's Control Plane; for example, *Nudm* is the interface to the UDM microservice.
 These latter interfaces are RESTful, meaning clients access each microservice by issuing GET, PUT, POST, PATCH, and DELETE operations over HTTP, where a service-specific schema defines the available resources that can be